nyu-software-engineering/news-aggregator/CONTRIBUTING.md

 ## Repo Commit Process

 1. Ensure that node_modules folder, other dependencies are not commited with application code.
-2. Ensure that your commit will not lead to any merge conflicts with other team members work
+2. Ensure that your commit will not lead to any merge conflicts with other team members work.
-2. Inform the team over slack that are making a commit.
+3. Inform the team over slack that you are making a commit.
-3. Include a detailed commit message.
+4. Include a detailed commit message.
+5. Ensure that you close the relevant issues addressed by the commit.

 ## Code of Conduct
 * All team members are to be treated with respect.
 Any conflicts among the team should be escalated in the following order:
     * First consult the scrum master
     * Then, if the issue is still not resolved - consult the tutor (wkp219@nyu.edu)
     * Finally, if the issue has still not been resolved - consult the Professor (ab1258@nyu.edu)

 ### Our Pledge

 In the interest of fostering an open and welcoming environment, we as